Accreditation and State Regulatory Authorizations for the School of Health Professions

 Rutgers, the State University of New Jersey School of Health Professions is authorized or exempted from authorization in the green states on the map below for all distance programs, unless otherwise noted .
 The red states indicate that we are seeking authorization and will keep updating as we get more information.
 For the states that are green with an astrisk (*), Rutgers SHP is authorized or exempted from distance education only; we are not permitted to host clinical experiences in those states but are actively seeing authorization.

-*Residents of DC, GA, Guam, IA, KY, ME, NV, NH, NM, NY++, NC, OH, Puerto Rico, RI, TN, TX, WA, and WV+ must complete clinicals in the Doctorate in Clinical Nutrition, Doctorate in Clinical Laboratory Science, Master of Science in Radiology Assistant, Bachelor of Science in Health Information Management, and the Bachelor of Science in Nutrition and Dietetics programs in a (green) state without an astrisk.
+*Residents of DC, GA, Guam, IA, KY, ME, NV, NH, NM, NY++, NC, OH, Puerto Rico, RI, TN, WA, and WV+ must complete clinicals in the Doctorate in Clinical Nutrition, Doctorate in Clinical Laboratory Science, Master of Science in Radiology Assistant, Bachelor of Science in Health Information Management, and the Bachelor of Science in Nutrition and Dietetics programs in a (green) state without an astrisk.

 ||MD has specific rules regarding clinical education and many not be available depending on semester/program; please check with your program director.